CCHSC AmeriCorps Senior 918

-Primary Focus Area is Healthy Futures – Access to Care and Obesity & Food objectives, providing social support, increasing health knowledge, promoting healthy lifestyles, preserving cultural food practices, fostering intergenerational connections.
-Supported by National Council of Aging
+Cherokee County Health Services Council’s AmeriCorps Senior 918 program is a three-year demonstration grant.
+Beyond traditional volunteer management, our program has the capacity to address the needs of our volunteers.
+Primary Focus Area is Healthy Futures – Access to Care and Obesity & Food objectives, providing social support, increasing health knowledge, promoting healthy lifestyles, preserving cultural food practices, and fostering intergenerational connections.
+Supported by the National Council of Aging

 The opportunity to make a difference in your community by helping to match volunteers with service opportunities of interest in Cherokee County.